Paterno (film): Production

 On September 8, 2012, it was reported that ICM Partners would take a package for a film about Joe Paterno starring Al Pacino as Paterno.
-On January 16, 2013, it was reported that Brian De Palma would direct the film.
+On January 16, 2013, it was reported that Brian De Palma would direct the film, which would be titled Happy Valley.
+De Palma envisioned the story as a character piece of Paterno:

+"[Happy Valley will be] the descent into hell of a man whose past was exemplary: a fascinating story, worthy of [Henrik] Ibsen or Arthur Miller.
+It could breathe fresh air into Hollywood today, which is busy squandering millions on big-screen comics, toy films and new Batman series..."

 HBO subsequently picked up the film, but on September 19, 2014, it was reported that the network had suspended pre-production on the project due to budget issues.
-On June 5, 2017, it was reported that the film was once again moving forward with Pacino starring and Barry Levinson directing.
-In June 2017, Riley Keough, Kathy Baker, and Greg Grunberg joined the cast.
+On June 5, 2017, it was reported that the film was once again moving forward, with Pacino starring and Barry Levinson directing.
+In June 2017, Riley Keough, Kathy Baker and Greg Grunberg joined the cast.
 On July 10, 2017, Annie Parisse joined the cast.
 On July 16, 2017, it was reported that the film had begun production.

 Music

-The music is composed by Evgueni Galperine and Sacha Galperine who recently worked with Barry Levinson in The Wizard of Lies.
+The music is composed by Evgueni Galperine and Sacha Galperine, who recently worked with Barry Levinson in The Wizard of Lies.
 The score has been released at Lakeshore Records.